 Make sense?

-Focus: To Stop Dog Barking Due to Separation Anxiety, Become the Pack Leader
+REACTIVITY SOLVED (NO FOOD, NO FORCE)Focus: To Stop Dog Barking Due to Separation Anxiety, Become the Pack Leader

 Now in this situation I want to give you an overall idea of what to do and what not to do.

-The key thing is to realise that your dog or puppy’s barking has got NOTHING to do with boredom!
+The key thing is to realise that your dog or puppy's compulsive barking has got NOTHING to do with boredom!

 This means that trying to keep your dog occupied by leaving bones down and loads of chews and toys stuffed with peanut butter are unlikely to work.
 In fact it can make things much worse, so pick up the food.

-Really, if it solved the problem everyone would say “Hey, your dog’s barking – leave a bone down!”
+Really, if it solved the problem everyone would say “Hey, your dog's barking.
+Leave a bone down!”

 Instead what I would focus you on doing is giving your dog the message you are the Pack Leader and there is no need for them to worry about where you are.